santacrx/keychron_firmware/keyboards/keychron/v10_max/ansi_encoder/keymaps/santacrx_complex/README.md

   * Change light setting based on which layer group we are on
   * make the Macro key's background color based on macro layer selected
   * layer selection layer color is based on macro setting (see table above)
-  * goint to the layer can be momentary (holding) or locked in place (shift while releasing)
+  * going to the layer can be momentary (holding) or locked in place (shift while releasing)

 ### Macros
 * Function